Stay Connected with the Y and answers to common questions.

 As the novel Coronavirus (COVID-19) situation continues to develop, the YMCA of Long Island is closely monitoring information and guidance from the Centers for Disease Control and Prevention (CDC), New York State Department of Health (DOH), as well as the Nassau and Suffolk Health Departments.
-We look forward to welcoming back all of our members and the community when we reopen our doors as soon as it is safe to do so.

 What is Coronavirus?